-Pharmacokinetic investigations in the elderly suggest that elimination may be delayed in cases of impaired liver function.
-Liver disease (except fatty liver) is a contraindication for the use of bezafibrate (see 4.3 Contraindications).
+Pharmacokinetic studies in the elderly suggest that elimination may be delayed in cases of impaired liver function.
+Significant liver disease (except fatty liver) is a contraindication for the use of Bezafibrate (see section 4.3).

-In elderly patients, there is a physiological reduction of the renal function with age.
-Bezafibrate dosage should be adjusted based on the serum creatinine and creatinine clearance values as indicated in the above table.
+In elderly patients, there is a physiogical reduction of the renal function with age.
+Bezafibrate dosage should be adjusted based on the serum creatinine and creatinine clearance values) see section 4.2).